pgomez-r/inception/guide/07_DOCKER_NGINX.md

 nginx will be the first in the list of our services.
 We put two spaces (**not tabs(!)**) and write the service name.

 Next, in the next indent level of the nginx service (again, spaces indentation) we specify the `build:` which will have several elements or propierties within (within one more indent level).

-For now add `context: .` (but do not worry about that for now) and let the docker-compose file know where the Dockerfile for nginx is located `dockerfile: requirements/...`
+`context` is kind of your workspace root directory, the path from where to start to look for the Dockerfile and files needed by this.
+Then you can specify the Dockerfile in that directory `dockerfile: Dockerfile`.
+If you use '.' as context, your root will be the folder where `docker-compose.yml` is placed, in our case `srcs`; this could be helpful to have access to all service folders from any Dockerfile -e.g., nginx Dockerfile may need COPY files from wordpress/-

 ```
 version: '3'